Oligowizard/oligowizard-api-wrapper/Documentation.md

 ---

-## Citation & Licence
+## Citation

-All tools are free to use for academic and commercial purposes under Creative Commons.
-Please cite:
+We kindly ask you to cite:

-*“Molar Extinction Coefficients were calculated using the OLIGOWIZARD nucleic acid toolbox – available at https://www.oligowizard.com/.”*
+*“Oligo properties were calculated using the OLIGOWIZARD nucleic acid toolbox – available at https://www.oligowizard.com/.”*